 Intuitively, the subsidy reduces the out-of-pocket cost of in-home care, making it relatively more attractive.
 As marginal individuals switch from nursing home care and Medicaid to out-of-pocket in-home care, nursing homes respond to the drop in demand by revising their intensity and pricing.
-We now discuss the direct and indirect effects of the policy in detail.
+We now discuss the direct effect (i.e., with fixed P and Q) and equilibrium effect of the policy in detail.